manuelgdlvh/lattice/docs/TEMPLATES.md

 ```

 Validation errors appear inline next to the field and in a summary panel
-next to the "Dispatch" button.
-A task cannot be dispatched while any
+next to the save action.
+A task cannot be saved while any
 required field is invalid.

 ---